 Over the years, I have found that many people with Hashimoto’s have issues with digestion, although they often haven’t connected these symptoms to their thyroid condition.
 I frequently see people who have just accepted the daily struggle of their nagging digestive symptoms as simply being “the way their system is.”
 Some no longer even report these symptoms to their doctor; they have started to view them as normal.

-But symptoms such as recurring diarrhea, stomach pain, having undigested food in your stool, and gas and bloating after eating, are not symptoms you need to live with!
+However, symptoms such as recurring diarrhea, stomach pain, having undigested food in your stool, and gas and bloating after eating, are not symptoms you need to live with!
 For many people, these issues can be resolved fairly rapidly by taking the right digestive enzymes.
-In fact, in a survey I did with 2,232 people having Hashimoto’s, 78 percent felt better after taking digestive enzymes.
+In fact, in a survey I did with 2,232 people with Hashimoto’s, 78 percent felt better after taking digestive enzymes.

 There can be different types of digestive challenges, including the inability to adequately digest protein, starches and/or fat.
-I’ve written about protein digestion extensively in the past, and now, I’d love to turn to fat digestion issues, which affect about 40-50 percent of people with Hashimoto’s had challenges with fat digestion.
+I previously believed that about 40 to 50 percent of people with Hashimoto’s had challenges with fat digestion.
 However, based off a recent analysis of test results from my clients and program readers, showed that 73 percent of people actually had some degree of decreased pancreatic enzymes.
-This can leave people with stomach and bowel symptoms.
-They can also result in a depletion of important nutrients that are no longer being well absorbed, including fat soluble vitamins A,D, E and K, as well as essential fatty acids.
+This can leave people with stomach and bowel symptoms, and can result in a depletion of important nutrients that are no longer being well absorbed, including fat soluble vitamins A,D, E and K, as well as essential fatty acids.

-One key culprit that may cause fat digestion issues can be a deficiency in pancreatic enzymes, such as pancreatic elastase, can often be at the root of fat malabsorption issues.
+A deficiency in pancreatic enzymes, such as pancreatic elastase, can often be at the root of fat malabsorption issues.
 While you likely have heard of the pancreas (where these key fat digestion enzymes are produced), you may not be aware of how important the pancreas is, and how supplementing with pancreatic enzymes can make all the difference in uncomfortable and embarrassing digestive symptoms.

 In today’s article, you will learn about: